Frequently Asked Questions

 What should I do when I feel ticklish on the massage table?

-Some people are sensitive to particular techniques, which make them feel uncomfortable and want to giggle.
-If that happens, I may use a broader stroke or deeper pressure so it doesn't tickle.
-In the unlikley event you're still way too ticklish with those variations, I can skip that part of the body and concentrate on less sensitive areas.
+Some people are sensitive to particular techniques, which makes them feel uncomfortable and want to giggle.
+If that happens, I may use a broader stroke or deeper pressure, so it doesn't tickle.
+In the unlikely event, you're still way too ticklish with those variations, I can skip that part of the body and concentrate on less sensitive areas.

-Please be sure to tell me beforehand about your any sensitive or particularly ticklish areas of your body so I can accomodate you more effectively.
+Please be sure to tell me beforehand about your sensitive or particularly ticklish areas of your body to accommodate you more effectively.

 Massage has to hurt to do any good, right?

 This is a common misconception about massage.
-Delivering an effective massage is about technique over muscle.
-If it were all about muscle, masage therapists everywhere would be exhausted by noon, and wouldn't come back to work tomorrow.
+Delivering an effective massage is about technique over the muscle.
+If it were all about muscle, massage therapists everywhere would be exhausted by noon, and wouldn't come back to work tomorrow.

 Even during a Deep Massage session, no technique should be unbearably painful.
 I try to check with you about my pressure throughout the session, but please let me know if at any time during the session you feel uncomfortably painful.